What is the Maximum Leverage in Forex Trading?

 Maximum forex leverage explained

-The maximum leverage in forex is currently 1:8888 and is offered by CM Index, an off-shore forex broker that offers high leverage trading to retail traders.
+The maximum leverage in forex is currently 1:8888 and is offered by CM Index, an off-shore forex broker that offers high multiplier ratios to retail traders.

-This level of leverage is at the extreme end and can only be found on off-shore brokers, however, 1:8888 leverage is not very common.
+This level of credit is at the extreme end and can only be found on off-shore brokers, however, 1:8888 is not very common.

-The leverage ratio is the amount of capital that your broker provides in order for you to increase your trade size.
+The ratio is the amount of capital that your broker provides for you to increase your trade size.

-In order to use leverage, a trader must provide the margin requirement, also called collateral, that is set by the broker.
+To use credit, a trader must provide the margin requirement, also called collateral, that is set by the broker.

-Together, leverage and the margin requirement make up the building blocks of a forex position.
+Together, credit and the margin requirement make up the building blocks of a forex position.

-A good high leverage trading strategy should also be in place to both save you from outsized losses and set you up for a good risk reward ratio.
+A good high margin trading plan should also be in place to both save you from outsized losses and set you up for a good risk reward ratio.

-When using the maximum forex leverage, you increase your leverage ratio to whatever the highest forex leverage is available by the broker.
+With more buying power, you increase your ratio to whatever the highest forex multiplier is available by the broker.

 This can be anything from 1:100 leverage up to 1:8888.

-Depending on which jurisdiction you live in, there might be a slight difference in how much leverage your forex broker will provide you.
+Depending on which jurisdiction you live in, there might be a slight difference in how much margin your forex broker will provide you.

 The maximum forex leverage for different regulations ranges from 1:10 up to 1:5000.

-The below table shows the maximum forex leverage for ESMA regulations, CFTC regulations, and Off-shore unregulated brokers.
+The below table shows the maximum forex multiplier for ESMA regulations, CFTC regulations, and Off-shore unregulated brokers.

 Regulation | Fores Pairs | Maximum Leverage |